 \section{Abstract}

 Predicting properties of crystals from their structures is a fundamental yet challenging task in materials science.
 Unlike molecules, crystal structures exhibit infinite periodic arrangements of atoms, requiring methods capable of capturing both local and global information effectively.
-However, most current works fall short of capturing long-range interactions within periodic structures.
-To address this limitation, we leverage \emph{reciprocal space} to efficiently encode long-range interactions with learnable filters within Fourier transforms.
-We introduce Reciprocal Geometry Network (ReGNet), a novel architecture that integrates geometric GNNs and reciprocal blocks to model short-range and long-range interactions, respectively.
-Additionally, we introduce ReGNet-MT, a multi-task extension that employs mixture of experts (MoE) for multi-property prediction.
-Experimental results on the JARVIS and Materials Project benchmarks demonstrate that ReGNet achieves significant performance improvements.
-Moreover, ReGNet-MT attains state-of-the-art results on two bandgap properties due to positive transfer, while maintaining high computational efficiency.
+However, current works fall short of capturing long-range interactions within periodic structures.
+To address this, we leverage \emph{reciprocal space}, the natural domain for periodic crystals, and construct a Fourier series representation from fractional coordinates and reciprocal lattice vectors with learnable filters.
+Building on this, we introduce the reciprocal space-based geometry network (\textbf{ReciNet}), a novel architecture that integrates geometric GNNs and reciprocal blocks to model short-range and long-range interactions.
+Experiments on comprehensive benchmarks JARVIS, Materials Project, and MatBench demonstrate that ReciNet achieves outstanding predictive accuracy across a range of crystal property prediction tasks.
+Additionally, we explore a model extension for multi-property prediction with the mixture-of-experts, which demonstrates high computational efficiency and reveals positive transfer between correlated properties.
 These findings highlight the potential of our model as a scalable and accurate solution for crystal property prediction.
-The code will be released upon paper acceptance.